veselosky/bluebucket/content/architecture-process.md

 Here are some down-to-earth principles used in Blue Bucket's design:

 * Web standards are the instruction manual.
 * Cloud services are the magic sauce.
-Hardware and software are anti-patterns.
+Dedicated hardware and custom software are anti-patterns; minimize their use.
-  Minimize use of infrastructure and custom code.
 * Small pieces, loosely joined, are better than big, complex tools.
 Each component of the system should have only one task, and should perform that task very well.
 Also known as the [Single Responsibility Principle][].
 * The file system is the canonical repository.
 Every artifact of the site is stored in, or derived from, flat files.
 An end user should be able to reproduce the entire system given the repository.